I Ching, Yijing or Zhou Yi

 When the middle line (Man) changes, Kan activates Kun (#8).
 Water penetrates the earth which prevents it from seeping away.
 It is an omen of accumulation and obstruction; everything has a beginning but no end, there is no effortless and easy gain.

-Yang-yin: there is accumulation and obstruction, but Man's action opens things up.
+Yang-yin: there is accumulation and obstruction, but yin (care and creativity) can improve things.

 The two trigrams go next to each other.
-First one at left, second one at right.
-The time moves from left to right.
-First trigram is 'now', the second one shows the potential that points to a possible outcome.
+The first one at left, second one at right.
+First trigram is 'now', the situation, the second one shows the potential that points to a possible outcome.
 The trigram oracle is more fortune-telling than the hexagrams, but like a weather forecast, the result is not guaranteed.
-There is also a lot of advice, but you have to look for it, more than in a hexagram where the line text usually is an advice (in the form of "if this - then that").
+There is also a lot of advice, but you have to look for it, more than in a hexagram where the line text usually is an advice in the form of "if this - then that".

 If you want to turn the two trigrams into a hexagram, the second trigram goes BELOW the first one when you ask about your own concerns rather than about the outside world.
 It is the way one would write it on a narrow bamboo slip, from top to bottom.

 The changed lines with the red dot or cross (potential of change) are in the second or bottom trigram.
-The situation now (my surroundings and my situation in them) is in the first or upper trigram.
+The situation and its inhabitants etc. is in the first or upper trigram.

 For anyone familar with the Yijing, it is clear that the two trigrams form a hexagram, but I don't think they started that way.
 In all cultures there are 'elements': earth, fire, water etc. The space of a trigram is huge.
 Eight times bigger than a hexagram.
 Using two of them must have been obvious.
 Not making the meaning bigger, but specifying it.
 King Wen combined them into a coherent whole and the duke of Zhou added explanations to the lines.

-This oracle most of all tells you where this will go, the outcome.
+This trigram oracle most of all tells you where this will go, the direction and outcome.
 The future is based on your attitude and situation now, including your present needs and hopes, which you can see in the first trigram.
-But where will it direct you (first AND second trigram)?
+But where will it direct you (first AND second trigram: a hexagram)?

 If you want to ask about someone else or politics or whatever outside your own direct realm, then you can put the second trigram above the first.
-You still read the lines in the second trigram, but now it is the upper trigram of the hexagram.
+You still read the lines in the second trigram, but now it is the upper trigram.

 This oracle looks like a precursor of the YiJing.
 I imagine King Wen sitting in prison and occupying his mind with this trigram oracle.
 Saving his sanity.
 Moving the trigrams around.
 Thinking about what they imply, how they are more than 8 images of the visible world, but combine into a complex structure of the entire cosmos.
 Giving birth to the Zhou Yi (I Ching).